mdn/content/files/en-us/web/css/_colon_paused/index.md

 The **`:paused`** [CSS](/en-US/docs/Web/CSS) [pseudo-class](/en-US/docs/Web/CSS/Pseudo-classes) represents an element that is capable of being "played" or "paused", when that element is "paused" (i.e. not "playing").
 This includes both an explicit "paused" state, and other non-playing states like "loaded, hasn't been activated yet", etc.

-A resource is paused if the user explicitly paused it, or if it is in a non-activated state.
+A resource is paused if the user explicitly paused it, or if it is in a non-activated or other non-playing state, like "loaded, hasn't been activated yet."

 ## Syntax